When you purchase an item through coupons or links on our site, we may earn an affiliate commission.

-Those who accepted your initial idea will need to show to others that they are consistent.
-Their subconscious now will nudge them to accept your idea in its whole.
+Those who accepted your initial idea will need to demonstrate their consistency to others.
+So, their subconscious now nudges them to accept your idea in its whole.

 When presenting your ideas, always frame any input from others as advice to you.
 Do not ask for their feedback or opinions.
 This small shift in wording will significantly guide them away from being negative towards your ideas.

 When you ask people for their opinions, they are internally triggered to focus on their own needs.
 You are forcing them to look introspectively.
-This separates you from them and will prompt critical thinking.
+This separates you from them and will prompt critical thinking of your idea.

 People draw on unconscious cues when evaluating ideas and deciding on them.
-So, you should not try to rationalize too much with them to counter this resistance.
+So, you must not rationalize too much with them to counter this resistance.

 Instead, neutralize the barriers to idea acceptance even before you make the pitch.
 Bond with their subconscious minds.
 Get them to co-create with you on the idea.
 And use influence methods that nudge their inner mind towards the direction you want them to go.

-Of course, they won’t be aware of your methods of influence.
+Of course, in the end, they won’t be aware of your methods of influence.
 They will find intelligent-sounding reasons why your idea is good.
-But you will know what made the difference.
+But you will know what made the real difference.

 Dan Ariely’s book, The Upside of Irrationality: The Unexpected Benefits of Defying Logic, discusses the IKEA effect and the not-invented-here bias in more detail.

-And if you are looking to improve your influencing and persuasion skills for other situations, here are some books that have great advice to get you there.
+And if you are looking to improve your influencing and persuasion skills for other situations, here are the books that have great advice to get you there.